-Remember when I told you that fresh bread and olive tapenade are two of my favorite foods ever?
-Well…proscuitto de parma is another one that is close to the top of my list.
+Remember when I told you that olive tapenade is one of my favorite foods?
+Prosciutto de parma is another one that is close to the top of my list.

 Prosciutto de parma is thin and delicate, but deliciously salty and oh so flavorful.
 I sort of look at it like the “better bacon” of the food world.
 Yes, I went there.

-I’m usually more than happy to eat prosciutto plain by its own, slice by slice, but I figured that wasn’t incredibly creative.
+I’m usually more than happy to eat prosciutto on its own, slice by slice, but I figured that wasn’t incredibly creative.

-So instead I came up with these fun prosciutto egg cups, inspired by similar ideas I’ve seen done with traditional bacon.
+Instead I came up with these fun Prosciutto Egg Cups inspired by similar versions made with bacon.
 To add an extra element of surprise, I added a layer of homemade basil pesto.
-Prosciutto and basil are meant to be together.

 Despite appearing a bit complicated, this recipe is very straight-forward.
-It’s all about the assembly.
+It is all about the assembly.
 The first step is cutting and toasting small rounds of sandwich bread, which form the base and first layer of the egg cups.

 Prosciutto is then lined very thinly around the edges to form the sides and hold everything together.
-Top with a spoonful of pesto, add an egg, and throw them in a 350 degree oven until the whites are just set and the yolks are still soft and runny.
+Top with a spoonful of pesto, add an egg, and throw them in a 350°F (175°C) oven until the whites are set and the yolks are soft and runny.

-Important to note: Although you might be tempted (and it does indeed work) to make the entire “cup” out of prosciutto–and skip the bread layer altogether–avoid doing this as the salt in the prosciutto will concentrate once baked and the final dish will be too salty.
+Note: Although you might be tempted (and it does indeed work) to make the entire “cup” out of prosciutto and skip the bread layer, I don’t recommend this as it makes the egg cups too salty in my opinion.

 Instead, try to use roughly half a slice of prosciutto per egg cup.